xscottk/charity_bot/README.md

 If an ID is invalid, either doesn't exist, or is not an integer, the default charity will be used.

-The bot assumes that the parent commenter or OP of the donator's comment is who the donation is for.
+The bot assumes that the parent commenter or OP of the donator's comment is who inspired the donation.
+This person will be notified once the donation is complete.

 # Running
 The bot is divided into 2 parts: